maxpert/marmot/README.md

 those streams evenly distribute load over those shards, so scaling simply boils down to adding more nodes, and re-balancing those JetStreams (To be automated in future versions).

+## What happens when there is a race condition?

+In Marmot every row is uniquely mapped to a JetStream.
+This guarantees that for any node to publish changes for a row it has to go through same JetStream as everyone else.
+If two nodes perform a change to same row in parallel, both of the nodes will compete to publish their change to JetStream cluster.
+Due to [RAFT quorum](https://docs.nats.io/running-a-nats-service/configuration/clustering/jetstream_clustering#raft) constraint only one of the writer will be able to get it's changes published first.
+Now as these changes are applied (even the publisher applies it's own changes to database) the **last writer** will always win.
+This means there is NO serializability guarantee of a transaction spanning multiple tables.
+This is a design choice, in order to avoid any sort of global locking, and performance.

 ## Features

 ![Eventually Consistent](https://img.shields.io/badge/Eventually%20Consistent-✔️-green)